quantnetwork/overledger-zapier-app-user-guide/README.md

 - [Blocksscan](https://explorer.xinfin.network/).

-## Step 3: Creating Overledger Platform Powered Zaps
+## Step 3: Using Overledger on Zapier

 A quick-start guide to using Zapier can be found [here](https://zapier.com/resources/guides/quick-start).